xmartlabs/xl-blog/blogs/2020-05-11-should-we-automate-all-testing-effort.md

 ---
 title: Should we automate all testing efforts?
-excerpt: 'Have you ever found yourself wanting full automation testing?
+excerpt: "Have you ever found yourself wanting full automation testing?
 Have you ever thought that everything should be automated?
-Then this post is for you.'
+Then this post is for you."
 date: 2020-05-11
 tags: [QA, Testing]
 category: development